"Define Your Ideal Customer" What the Heck Does That Mean?

 Because as soon as someone says define your ideal customer, off you go into your head making stuff up.
 You start creating this ideal person that just does not exist.

-No matter how much defining you do, this person will never buy your work because they’re not real.
+No matter how much defining you do, your content never resonates with this person because they’re not real.

 So how can you make this work for you instead of causing you grief?

-Instead of defining and a making up this fake person, think of a real person.
+Instead of defining and a making up this fake person, identify a real person.
 Yes, a real living, breathing, honest to goodness person you can talk to on the phone.
 A person you could grab a cup of coffee with or maybe even a cocktail.
-(Or better yet, definitely a cocktail.)
+(Definitely a cocktail.)

 Notice what happens when you shift your focus to a real living person?
-Someone who’s not some statistic on a sheet of paper.
-Your thinking gets very specific doesn’t it?
-You also start responding to a real person and not someone you’ve made-up.
+You start getting some very specific feedback, don’t you?
+Stuff you’d never get from someone you’ve made-up.

 Let’s take an example of someone who’s not made-up: